BhachawatSaransh/Smart_Surveillance/README.md

 # Smart Surveillance: Person Recognition Using Textual Description

 ## Introduction
-This project aims to revolutionize surveillance technology by introducing an automated person recognition system.
+This project aims to contribute to surveillance technology by introducing an automated person recognition system.
 Leveraging deep learning, specifically Faster R-CNN and ResNet50, the system enhances the identification and localization of individuals in CCTV footage, addressing the inefficiencies of manual monitoring.

 ## Installation
 ```bash